 Dear Residency Candidate,

-Clinical Support Services (CSS) has been providing clinical program and medication management software and services to managed care organizations (MCOs – both Medicare and Medicaid), prescription benefit managers (PBMs), accountable care organizations (ACOs) and self-insured employers since 2000.
+CSS Health has been providing clinical program and medication management software and services to managed care organizations (MCOs – both Medicare and Medicaid), prescription benefit managers (PBMs), accountable care organizations (ACOs) and self-insured employers since 2000.
 Our residency program, founded in 2014, equips residents with managed care and medication management knowledge that can be applied across a variety of pharmacy practice sites.

 Our residency purpose is to build upon your Doctor of Pharmacy (Pharm.D.) education to develop a managed care clinician with diverse patient care, leadership, and education skills.
 We provide a variety of longitudinal and modular experiences in medication management, clinical development and integrity, and patient care.
 Each residency can be individualized and driven towards your personal interests and goals to ensure maximum benefit in the residency year we share together.